Iron Or(e) City – Mine forces small town of Kiruna to move location

 The “new centre” is at the eastern border of current Kiruna, three kilometers away from its old location – and three kilometers away from one of the biggest iron ore mines in the world.
 As mining has continued in greater depths throughout the years, the ground above has become too unstable to hold the city’s buildings.
 In 2004, the mining company LKAB announced that parts of Kiruna have to be moved by 2035.

 The legal framework is given by the Swedish Minerals Act.
 LKAB has to compensate any damage created by the mining business.
 The cost for the whole project is over one billion US-Dollars, including payment for citizen’s housing.
 About a third of the 18.000 citizens in the town will have to move.
-Property owners can choose between receiving the market prize plus 25 percent or move to a new house, and tenants can move to the new center with LKAB matching the difference in rent for the first years.
+Property owners can choose between receiving the market prize plus 25 percent or move to a new house, and tenants can move to the new center with LKAB matching the difference in rent for the first seven years.

 Nowadays, the old town feels like it is in a state of waiting.
 On rare occasions, the square becomes alive again.
 Like on the day of high school graduation, when teenagers and their families assemble around the churros cart.
 Or on Sunday afternoon after church service, when dozens of children fill the yard with screams and laughter.
 Within minutes, they are all gone, packed up in cars and taken to their homes, scattered all across the widespread municipality area of 19.447 m².
 It is only limited by two giant rock formations – Luossavaara and Kiirunavaara.